haowu97/netlify/content/posts/English/TOEFL/Writing/IndependentWriting.zh-cn.md

 - It is different thoughts and new perspectives that new friends can bring.
 - It is in the family of native speakers that people can learn a language more effectively.

-错误: It is doing exercise improve people‘s health condition
+错误: It is doing exercise improve people's health condition

 正确: It is doing exercise that improves people’s health condition

 错误: It is doing exercise that people can be healthy.

-正确: It is by doing exercise that people can be healtly.
+正确: It is by doing exercise that people can be healthy.

 #### 半倒装